F.A.Q. / ANSWER CENTER

 Q: HOW DO I PAY YOU?

-IMPORTANT NOTICE: You may be able to enter payment information on your WONDERLAND CLIENT DASHBOARD, but it’s not an active system, so please use one of the payment methods above.
+IMPORTANT NOTICE: It may look like you can enter payment information on your WONDERLAND CLIENT DASHBOARD, but it’s NOT an active system, so please use one of the payment methods below.
 DO NOT CLICK THE “PAY” BUTTON TO TRY TO PAY.

 A: PAYMENT INFORMATION: Payment information is included on the invoice we post to your private account once we receive your material and assign it a Sample Set number.
-We don’t invoice until we know this:
+SENDING PAYMENT WITH YOUR SAMPLE(S) WILL VASTLY SPEED TESTING TIME.

 PAYMENT METHODS INCLUDE: